natenka/pyneng-book-en/docs/source/book/04_data_structures/set.rst

 ===============

 Set is a mutable unordered data type.
 Set always contains only unique elements.
-Set in Python is a sequence of elements that are separated by a comma and placed in curly brackets.
+Set in Python is a sequence of elements that are separated by a comma and placed in curly braces.

 Set can easily remove repetitive elements: